Please wait while the search results are loading...

 China Makes Immense Investments in Railroads, Highways & Airports, Business and Industry Trends Analysis

 Some of the most ambitious transportation infrastructure investments the world has ever seen are taking place in China.
 Chinese companies are manufacturing state-of-the-art high-speed passenger rail equipment, and the Chinese have a joint venture with Airbus to manufacture passenger aircraft within China.
-They have also developed their own jet, the COMAC C919 for airline use, which saw its first commercial delivery to China Eastern Airlines in December 2022.
-A smaller aircraft, the ARJ21, is already flying.
+They have also developed their own jet, the COMAC C919 for airline use.
+About 20+ aircraft were in service as of late 2025, operating limited routes, with a major route being Shanghai to Hong Kong.
+The COMAC ARJ21 is actively flying in commercial service, with over 100 delivered by early 2026, primarily within China.
+The 90-seat regional jet is operated by major Chinese carriers like Air China and Chengdu Airlines and has expanded internationally with Indonesia’s TransNusa Airlines.
 Transportation use of all types is soaring in China, including the movement of passengers and freight by air, rail and highway.

 In order to boost economic growth within the interior of the nation, China has been forced to boost investment in rail systems.
 These railways are often capable of running above 250 km per hour.